Hospice Private Nursing

 New problems with words in speaking or writing

 Another sign of Alzheimer’s disease and other dementia is new problems with words in speaking or writing.
-This can affect language and communication skills, such as:
+That can affect language and communication skills, such as:

 • Having trouble following or joining a conversation, such as losing the train of thought, drifting off-topic, or needing help understanding what others say.